paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 <img src="ListenerToDisplayFloat.png" width="50%">

 ## Custom Assets as Event Listeners
 Life begins now.
-Without writing any code, you can use the prepackaged custom assets and listeners to connect components without them knowing about each other.
+Writing no code, you can use the prepackaged custom assets and listeners to connect components without them knowing about each other.

 Don't believe me?
 Create a game object inside a canvas and add a slider component.